RocketChat/Rocket.Chat.ReactNative/e2e/README.md

 ## Shared config
 - Change `.env` to `RUNNING_E2E_TESTS=true`
-  - You can also `RUNNING_E2E_TESTS=true yarn start reset-cache`, but it's easier to change the file as long as you don't commit it
+  - You can also `RUNNING_E2E_TESTS=true yarn start --reset-cache`, but it's easier to change the file as long as you don't commit it

 ## Setup and run iOS